dsterry2000/dsterry2000/README.md

 -->

 I work for Alabama Power located in ... you guessed it, Alabama! <br><br>
 I work as a SCADA technician.
-That is Supervisory Control and Data Aquisition.
+SCADA is Supervisory Control and Data Aquisition.

 <hr>
 <h3>🔭 I Am Currently Working On</h3>